LFDT-Lockness/cggmp21/README.md

     .start(&mut OsRng, party)
     .await?;
 ```
 This code outputs `IncompleteKeyShare`.
 Note that this key share is not ready yet to do signing.
-You need to "complete" it
+You need to “complete” it
 by generating auxiliary info (see below).

 ### Auxiliary info generation